BryanWilhite/Blog/presentation/entry/2016/2016-08-04-if-you-re-not-already-using-modules-then-you-should-become-familiar-with-the-commonjs-format-and-other-tweeted-links.md

 ---json
 {
   "author": "Bryan Wilhite",
-  "content": "“If you're not already using modules then you should become familiar with the CommonJS format.” [jbrantly.com] .@AppInsights, can I move these ai.0.15.0-build58334.*.js files to any folder I want?\r\n     “use Application Insights with any web pages - you ...", "inceptDate": "2016-08-04T18:24:35.4247405-07:00", "isPublished": true,
+  "content": "“If you're not already using modules then you should become familiar with the CommonJS format.” [jbrantly.com] .@AppInsights, can I move these ai.0.15.0-build58334.*.js files to any folder I want?      “use Application Insights with any web pages - you j...", "inceptDate": "2016-08-04T18:24:35.4247405-07:00", "isPublished": true,
   "itemCategory": null,